 Copies

-By default, files and folders added to jAlbum will be copied to an album project folder under the "My Albums" folder (usually located under the "My Documents" folder). jAlbum will also set its "Image directory" to this folder.
+By default, files and folders added to jAlbum will be copied to a project folder under the "My Albums" folder (usually located under the "My Documents" folder). jAlbum will also set its "Image directory" to this folder.
 Copying has the advantage that you don't need to keep these images available to jAlbum for future album updates. jAlbum already has local copies of the images you added, so adding images straight from a removable media, like your camera's memory card is no problem.
 The downside is disk space usage.
 This is the way that most image management software works.

 Links

-jAlbum can also be instructed to only keep references - "links" to the files and folders you add.
-To get this behavior, hold down CTRL+SHIFT when dropping onto jAlbum (CMD+ALT on Mac) or set the default file add behavior to "Link" under Preferences->Album.
+jAlbum can also be instructed to only keep references - "links" to the files or folders you add.
+To get this behavior, hold down CTRL+SHIFT when dropping onto jAlbum (CMD+ALT on Mac) or set the default file add behaviour to "Link" under Preferences->Explorer->When adding files.
 An advantage with links is disk space usage, but you can also edit an image you have added this way in for instance Photoshop and have the edits show in the final album when you make the album again.
+The downside with links is that you cannot move, remove or rename the original file outside of jAlbum without breaking the link. jAlbum will indicate broken links with a special "X" icon on the relevant project object.
+Double click it and point jAlbum to the new target location in order to repair it.

 This is where jAlbum's third way of working comes to play.

 Instead of copying or linking files and folders to jAlbum, you can have jAlbum work with the folder you drop onto it.
 If you now move images and folders around within jAlbum, so does the physical files in that folder too.
 If you delete blurry or bad images within jAlbum, the real originals are deleted from the hard disk too (put in the recycle bin).
-If you add, move or delete images outside of jAlbum, these changes are picked up by jAlbum (may require you to press F5 though).
+If you add, move or delete images outside of jAlbum, these changes are picked up by jAlbum (may require you to press F5 or F5+Alt/Opt/SHIFT though).
 You never get any broken links.

 jAlbum will immediately show the contents of the dropped folder in its window and also set its "Image directory" to the dropped folder. jAlbum won't ask for a project name as it simply uses the name of the dropped folder (for instance your "My Pictures" folder).
 Note: With this way of working, jAlbum will write its control files (see above) to the folder you drop.
 If you don't like this, use "Copies" or "Links" instead.